chef-boneyard/delivery-sugar/README.md

 This cookbook implements a rudimentary approach to handling secrets.
 This process is largely out of band from Chef Delivery for the time being.

-`delivery-truck` will look for secrets in the `delivery-secrets` data bag on the Delivery Chef Server.
+Your build cookbook will look for secrets in the `delivery-secrets` data bag on the Delivery Chef Server.
 It will expect to find an item in that data bag named `<ent>-<org>-<project>`.
-For example, this cookbook is kept in the 'Delivery-Build-Cookbooks' org of the 'chef' enterprise so it's data bag name is `chef-Delivery-Build-Cookbooks-delivery-truck`.
+For example, lets imagine a cookbook called 'delivery-test' that is kept in the 'open-source' org of the 'chef' enterprise so it's data bag name would be `chef-open-source-delivery-test`.

 This cookbook expects this data bag item to be encrypted with the same encrypted_data_bag_secret that is on your builders.
 You will need to ensure that